-After I got the book, the first thing I noticed was the comment on the back cover, from Sir Chris Hoy, saying:
+After I got the book, the first thing I noticed was the comment on the back cover, from Sir Chris Hoy (see notes 1), saying:

 “…to us mere mortals”?
 Sir Chris Hoy saying that?
 Imagine how a big legend is Graeme Obree.

-Anyway, I read the book and in the overall I really liked it.
+Anyway, I read the book and overall I really liked it.

 The first thing about the book, it’s not a training program.
-If you’re looking a book contains training programs, for example “Monday 2 hours easy, Tuesday one hour intervals etc…”, look elsewhere.
+If you’re looking for a book that contains training programs, for example, “Monday 2 hours easy, Tuesday one hour intervals, etc…”, look elsewhere.

-But other than that, the book covers almost everything about cycling: training, diet, aerodynamics, frame materials and equipments, psychology, even how to be selected to a team.
+But other than that, the book covers almost everything about cycling: training, diet, aerodynamics, frame materials, and equipment, psychology, even how to be selected to a team.
 It is really written in Obree way, it’s a training book which starting the words “Training is bad for you!”.

-As an engineer, I really liked Obree’s engineer-like approaching to the problems.
-For example, he looks for answer to that: “how can I really measure my improvement?”
+As an engineer, I really liked Obree’s engineer-like approach to problems.
+For example, he looks for the answer to that: “how can I really measure my improvement?”
 And amazingly, he founds a simple and effective answer, and you don’t even need to buy a power meter!